Skip to main content

 Can rent increases be considered discriminatory or retaliatory?

-Rent increases must be applied consistently and cannot target protected classes or retaliate against tenants for exercising legal rights.
+Rent increases must be applied consistently and cannot target protected classes or retaliate against residents for exercising legal rights.

-Who handles disputes if a tenant believes a rent increase is unlawful?
+Who handles disputes if a resident believes a rent increase is unlawful?

 Disputes are typically handled through local courts or mediation, depending on the circumstances.